matt-harvey/tabulo/README.md

 Each `Tabulo::Table` is an `Enumerable` of which each element is a `Tabulo::Row`.
 Each `Tabulo::Row` is itself an `Enumerable`, of `Tabulo::Cell`.
-The `Tabulo::Cell#value` method will return the underlying value of the cell; while `Tabulo::Cell#formatted_value` will return its formatted content as a string.
+The `Tabulo::Cell#value` method will return the underlying value of the cell; while `Tabulo::Cell#formatted_content` will return its formatted content as a string.

 A `Tabulo::Row` can also